-In this session of Stories of an Angel, we caught up with full-time angel investor, Victor Quah.
+In this session of Stories of an Investor, we caught up with full-time angel investor, Victor Quah.
 Victor is a Malaysian angel that actively invests and is a firm believer that founders and investors should stay grounded and be open-minded to learning.
 Victor shared with us his takes on founder evaluation, and how and why traditional businesses struggle to adopt technology to improve processes.
 Read on to learn more!

 Hi Victor!
 Thank you for joining us!
 Let us kick off with a little context, why and how did you make your way into the world of angel investing?